elighidiu/chatroom-exercise/README.md

     - Try it out by opening some tabs and send a message to yourself.
 If only that client can see it, and the others don't receive it you've completed this step
 16. Now we have all the tools we need to make a basic chatroom.
 The requirements you need to add will come with a small tip on how to achieve them.

-### Must-have features

-- Make a UI that makes it easy for people to send messages in this chatroom.
-- It must be possible to send a message to everyone or to yourself
-- Make sure we can identify who sent the message through a username.
-    - We could make a local variable and prompt the user to choose a username
-    - We can then emit this username along with the sent message to keep track of who sent what.
-- Make a list to show everyone who is connected to the chatroom
-- Implement something funny!
-The sky is the limit! (it can be very simple if you want)
-    - For example, you could make a functionality to make someone else's font size obscurely small!
-    - You could implement a feature where you can speak with someone else's username
-    - AND SO MUCH MORE -> BE CREATIVE

 ### Nice-to-have features

 - Instead of just asking for a username, we can make a user class with properties such as